 Favorite Childhood Book: My favorite childhood books were the Xanth novels, a pun-based fantasy series by Piers Anthony.
 Besides providing a background for my extensive daydreaming, the books touch on a lot of philosophical, societal, political, and moral questions that made me think about how our world ought to work.

 Jennifer has worked in nonprofit management for national and regional organizations doing strategic planning and board development, fundraising, finance, media and public relations, human resources, and social media/community engagement.
 In her previous lives, she has been an executive director, lawyer, teacher and technical writer, PTA president, and campaign manager.
 She earned her J.D. from Willamette University College of Law and Bachelor’s degree from the University of Washington.
 On weekends she can be found hanging out with her family, working in her garden, reading books, or cheering on her favorite UW team.

 Favorite Childhood Books: Curious George and The Hobbit stand out because George and Bilbo were always very curious and good at solving problems.
 I admired George because he got himself in and out of the best scrapes with his curiosity and resourcefulness, making everyone happy in the end.
-In each of his misadventures, he would come away with new friends, a bunny, a box of chocolates, a medal, or other such things and would have a blast doing it.
-Bilbo was always getting himself into trouble, but often with the help of his friends would find his way out of them through ingenuity and often plain old luck.
-Both characters remained positive despite their troubles, and I admired that.
+In each of his misadventures, he would come away with new friends, a bunny, a box of chocolates, a medal, or such and would have a blast doing it.
+Bilbo too was always getting into serious trouble (although he went searching for it), but often with the help of his friends and a bit of ingenuity and luck would find his way to a new solution.
+I admired how both characters remained positive and resourceful despite what seemed like insurmountable obstacles.